danhouldsworth/helloLanguages/README.md

 A problem oriented approach as I explore and learn programming languages

 # Background
-I tend to have a set approach as I learn a new language that goes along the lines of 'Hello, world!' to get going, then into factorial for basic functions and recursion, and then finally a mandlebrot set for a taster of architecting and displaying a reasonable size task.
+I tend to have a set approach as I learn a new language that goes along the lines of 'Hello, world!' to get going, and then moving onto a factorial calculation for trying basic functions and recursion, and then finally tackling a mandlebrot set for a taster of architecting and displaying a reasonable size task.

 I may then move onto a file/socket server, or even a particle simulator to encourage me to explore the nuances of the language more deeply.

 # Problem
-However, I frequently realise that I've forgortten much of what I learned, and when I go back to my files for a refresher, each stage has morphed into the next more complex task, and the original 'Hello, World!' is now a fully feldged Telnet server in Go, or a particle simulator in Javascript, or a Mandlebrot set area calculator in ARM assembly...!
+However, I frequently realise that I've forgotten much of what I had learned, and when I go back to my files for a refresher, each stage has morphed into the next more complex task, and the original 'Hello, World!' is now a fully feldged Telnet server in Go, or a particle simulator in Javascript, or a Mandlebrot set area calculator in ARM assembly...!
 None of which are useful as quick reminders.

 # Brief